 Students can now take part in the clinic as a formal module for their undergraduate studies or they can volunteer in order to develop their skills.
 As well as initial and on-the-job training and supervision, the students will also receive ongoing instruction in matters such as ethics, office management and case handling systems.

-Interviews are on an appointments basis only.
-Appointments can be made for any time between 10.00 and 16.00, Monday to Friday.
+Interviews are on an appointment-only basis and take place between 10.00 and 16.00, Monday to Friday.

-If you are a client seeking legal advice, please make an appointment to see us.
+If you are a client seeking legal advice, please complete an enquiry form below.
 The Clinic is an appointment based service only and we do not give legal advice by phone or email.